A Little Luck Can Go a Long Way with a Infobird Co. Ltd (IFBD)

 For the readers interested in the stock health of Infobird Co.
 Ltd (IFBD).
-It is currently valued at $0.37.
-When the transactions were called off in the previous session, Stock hit the highs of $1.993, after setting-off with the price of $1.745.
-Company’s stock value dipped to $1.576 during the trading on the day.
-When the trading was stopped its value was $0.34.Recently in News on September 8, 2022, Infobird Co., Ltd Announces 1-for-5 Share Consolidation. – Infobird Co., Ltd (NASDAQ: IFBD) (“Infobird” or the “Company”), a leading provider of AI-powered customer engagement solutions in China, today announced that it plans to implement a 1-for-5 share consolidation of its ordinary shares (the “Share Consolidation”), effective on September 9, 2022.
+It is currently valued at $1.93.
+When the transactions were called off in the previous session, Stock hit the highs of $2.1199, after setting-off with the price of $2.04.
+Company’s stock value dipped to $1.82 during the trading on the day.
+When the trading was stopped its value was $1.95.Recently in News on September 12, 2022, Infobird Engaged with Global Multinational Enterprise to Drive the Digital Transformation in the Food Service Distribution Industry.
+Infobird Co., Ltd (NASDAQ: IFBD) (“Infobird” or the “Company”), a leading provider of AI-powered customer engagement solutions in China, today announced that it has recently engaged with a globally well-known multinational enterprise to deploy its digital SaaS product “Retail Rubik’s Cube”, developed by Shanghai Qishuo Network Technology Co., Ltd, a subsidiary of Infobird.
+Retail Rubik’s Cube is designed to empower the digital operational analysis of offline stores.
+This new customer win is an important milestone for Infobird and represents its first client in the food service distribution industry.
+Currently, this multinational customer operates in more than 10 different sectors, including such businesses as agriculture products, retail, finance, food service distribution and real estate.
+Today it is one of the largest foreign-invested enterprises with the most investment projects in China.
 You can read further details here

 Lithium Stocks In The Spotlight